diyi-88/hello-world/README.md

 # hello-world
 just another repository
 i like money and beautiful girls
-Obsessed with studying everything how working
+Obsessed with studying everything how  is working